Mike Vail

-Michael Lewis Vail (born November 10, 1951) is a former Major League Baseball outfielder.
+Michael Lewis Vail (born November 10, 1951) is an American former Major League Baseball outfielder.

 St. Louis Cardinals farm system

 Vail was original drafted by the Los Angeles Dodgers in the seventeenth round of the 1970 Major League Baseball draft as a senior at Archbishop Mitty High School in San Jose, California.
 He declined, choosing, instead, to attend De Anza College.
 Seven months later, the St. Louis Cardinals selected him in the fourth round of the January 1971 secondary draft.

 Through his first three seasons in the Cardinals' farm system, Vail batted .256 with 27 home runs and 158 runs batted in.
 In 1974, his fourth season in professional baseball split evenly between the class A Modesto Reds and the double A Arkansas Travelers, Vail batted .334 with fifteen home runs and 76 RBIs.
 After the season, he and shortstop Jack Heidemann were dealt to the New York Mets for infielder Ted Martinez.